nicolaschotard/stackyter/README.rst

 ``--host`` and ``--username`` option to run.

-You can of course add any kind of personal setups with these three options, related of not to Jupyter.
+You can of course add any kind of personal setups with these three options, related or not to Jupyter.

 Help
 ====